small-zeng/EVPP/README.md

 **For the cabin scene (5m X 5m), the PSNR achieved after 30 minutes of reconstruction is 26.47.**

 ### Efficiency metrics

-Planned result for cabin scene is in thr path
+Planned result for cabin scene is in the path:

 ```bash
 ./plannerServer_Object/core/results